07 April 2021 | NewsUpcoming webinar: COVID-19 vaccine uptake and acceptanceRead the full article

-The spread of COVID-19 remains extremely low in NSW schools and early childhood centres with onward transmission of less than 1% in Term 3, the latest data show.
+The spread of COVID-19 remained extremely low in NSW schools and early childhood education and care (ECEC) services with onward transmission of only 1.2% in Term 4 2020, the latest data show.
+The data are consistent with findings from earlier in 2020.

 Transmission of SARS-CoV-2 in Australian educational settings: a prospective cohort study – data from the first wave of COVID-19 published in The Lancet Child & Adolescent Health.